-Thousands of U.S. cruise ship workers remain stuck at sea due to pandemic
+Thousands of U.S. cruise ship workers remain stranded due to pandemic

 Latest Weather Blog

-Thousands of U.S. cruise ship workers remain stuck at sea due to pandemic
+Thousands of U.S. cruise ship workers remain stranded due to pandemic

-Thousands of cruise ship workers are stranded on cruise ships due to the pandemic.
+Well into the pandemic, thousands of cruise ship workers remain stranded on vessels that are docked or at sea.

 According to ABC News, some workers have been stuck on ships for well over a month.

-For example, 25-year-old Melinda Mann has been stuck on a Holland America cruise ship for 47 days.
+For example, 25-year-old Melinda Mann has been forced to remain on a Holland America cruise ship for 47 days.

 She and other American crew members aboard Holland America's Oosterdam cruise ship permission to disembark in Los Angeles on Tuesday.
 Now the ship is anchored off the coast of Mexico.